jazzband/django-nose/README.rst

 Background
 ~~~~~~~~~~

-The default Django TransactionTestCases class `can leave the DB in an unclean
+The default Django TransactionTestCase class `can leave the DB in an unclean
 state`_ when it's done.
 To compensate, TransactionTestCase does a
 time-consuming flush of the DB *before* each test to ensure it begins with a
 clean slate.
 Django's stock test runner then runs TransactionTestCases last so
-they don't wreck the environment for better-behaved tests, and django-nose
+they don't wreck the environment for better-behaved tests. django-nose
 replicates this behavior.

 Escaping the Grime